 Enjoy your dairy-free, protein rich vegan yogurt/curd!

-Note: Recipe transcribed by Rohini Ravee Ramanathan.
+Note: This is Priyanka Jain’s Recipe, Video transcribed by Rohini Ravee Ramanathan.